 Your designated beneficiary is eligible to receive a one-time death benefit payment regardless of pension payment option selected.
 The Benefit is $800 per year of completed service, up to a maximum benefit of $16,000 with 20 years of service.
 The death benefit reduces 25% each year of retirement to a minimum death benefit of $4,000.

 The Teachers Survivors’ Benefits (TSB) Plan is for Teachers in participating school districts who contribute to the fund in lieu of Social Security to provide benefits for their survivors in the event of their death.
-To learn more about how the TSB Plan works, please download the PDF below.
+To learn more about how the TSB Plan works, please download the PDFs below.